alanyudh/nuxt-graphql-5-days-training-sprint/README.md

 # 6. Contribution <a name="contribution"></a>

 If you have ideas how to improve this training sprint guideline, please do a PR or leave an issue.
-Thank a lot :)
+Thanks a lot :)